jsenv/core/docs/testing/readme.md

 test done
 ```

-If jsenv executed that code, platform would be stopped after `execution end` logs and `test done` would never happen.
+If jsenv executed that code, runtime would be stopped after `execution end` logs and `test done` would never happen.

 # executeTestPlan example

-`executeTestPlan` is an async function executing test files in one or several platforms logging progression and optionnaly generating associated coverage.
+`executeTestPlan` is an async function executing test files in one or several runtime environments logging progression and optionnaly generating associated coverage.
 To integrate it properly in your own project, take inspiration from the [basic project](./basic-project) files.

 ```js